Qualcomm presents its new Quick Charge 5 technology

 It also features Dual Charge, a new battery technology that will give you twice the voltage and twice the speed.
 At the same time, it also helps you keep temperatures up to 10 degrees cooler when compared to the previous generation.
 This new technology is also seventy percent more power-efficient.
 Its smart identification of adapter capabilities helps it deliver the perfect amount of power to almost every device since it is backwards compatible with previous generations of Quick Charge and devices powered by Snapdragon chipsets.

 “Quick Charge technology is the industry leading fast-charging method, available on more than 1,200 mobile devices, accessories, and controllers – ranging from car adapters to docking stations – and unifying the handset and laptop charging ecosystem.
-Backwards compatible with Quick Charge 2.0, 3.0, 4, 4+ and existing handsets powered by the Qualcomm® Snapdragon™ mobile platform,”
+Backwards compatible with Quick Charge 2.0, 3.0, 4, 4+ and existing handsets powered by the Qualcomm® Snapdragon™ mobile platform.”